Skip to content

 1. Group Assignment

-We traveled 240km to FabLab Hamamatsu where we can borrow the big CNC machine.
+We traveled 240 km to FabLab Hamamatsu, where we could use a large CNC machine.

 FabLab Kannai group work page

-I was first much intimidated by the large machine and the big noise, then realized what an amazing opportunity it was to design and build very large things, as long as you follow the safety procedures.
-Thank you Take-san of Fablab Hamamatsu for the very warm welcome and the training.
+At first, I was intimidated by the size and noise of the machine, but I soon realized what an amazing opportunity it was to design and build something very large, as long as we followed the safety procedures.
+Thank you to Take-san of FabLab Hamamatsu for the warm welcome and training.

 Safety procedures include: